 This I love because that phrase is open to a lot of interpretation especially the word sustainable.
 It gives you wiggle room to get away with a lot because for anything to be sustainable in my life, especially my sanity, chocolate is a must have.

 New Year’s resolutions are also a little creepy and invasive.
 I feel like changing a part of yourself or attempting to fix a flaw in your life should be something that is private.
 Like HIPAA or one of those for your eyes only top-secret “Mission Impossible” sequences.
 Although, psychologists say sharing a goal helps you achieve it.
 I guess I, sort of, buy that but humble braggers have taken over that whole goal share ideology to such an extent that I don’t want anything to do with it.

 Yes, I just made that up but I’ve seen worse.
 My favorite is when they the over-the-top braggers finish their boast with “your thoughts and prayers are appreciated as I attempt to obtain this milestone.”
 Yeah, I’m praying for you alright.
-Praying that you get the gift of self-awareness in 2019.
+Praying that you get the gift of self-awareness this year.

 Humble braggers aside, just the act of making a New Year’s resolution can be exhausting.
 Some experts advise breaking your resolution up into “sub-tasks” and then doing an action plan to achieve each task by creating a color coded map.
 Hmm, am I the only one that got exhausted just reading that?
 Frankly, I checked out after the term sub-tasks and I don’t think there’s anything I want badly enough to create a color coded map for.

 That might make me sound lazy, but really it’s all about time management.
 Why waste time on something that’s probably never going to happen?
-Consider that my first deep thought for 2019.
+Consider that my first deep thought of the year.